TedHusted/awake/awake.md/awake.md

 “An endless pool, yes.”

 “I do like a challenge,” says the lieutenant, his voice becoming wistful.
 “Electric wheelchairs are not usually under our purview, but I’m up for an exception.
-Remember: ‘there’s a thin line between automation and abdication, and we’re the ones tasked with knowing the difference.’”
+Remember: ‘there’s a thin line between automation and abdication.
+We’re the ones tasked with knowing the difference.’”

-“You repeat the ‘automation versus abdication’ quote when you think SI is involved,” says Park.
-“Do you think all this could be SI related?”
+“When you think it's SI, you feed us the ‘automation versus abdication’ quote,” says Park.
+“Do you think this incident could be SI related?”

 “I don’t think anything yet.
 Let’s find out.”